Android518-2017/git-lab-1/Labtext1.md

     -   After the first part you had a local repo called planets, now you have an empty repo called planets on the github server effectively you just did this on github:

         ``` {.bash}
         mkdir planets;cd planets;git init .
         ```

 ### Using gitlab
+If you have created a repo on github go to [connect remote](#Connect-your-local-repo-to-your-remote-repo)

 1. If you don't have a gitlab account create one
     <https://gitlab.com/users/sign_in>